 Research-driven material explorer Elissa Brunato’s presentation told us about the necessity of reinventing sequins – most are made of PVC plastic and are toxic to both workers and the environment.
 She set out to create bioluminescent sequins from cellulose.
 These compostable sequins don’t need dyes or chemicals – they have a natural shimmering quality that does not fade over time.
 “Humans have a very interesting relationship to shimmer, which is linked to our innate need for water,” she said.
 Perfectly adapted to a fashion industry starting to take sustainability more seriously, these sequins are a beautiful addition for embroiderers – or anyone who loves a little bling.

-Multidisciplinary designer Paul Cocksedge was up next.
-He gave us a whistle-stop tour of some of the striking work his design studio has done, with the cherry on top being a project to transform Cape Town’s Upper Liesbeek River Garden with a gorgeous pedestrian bridge!
+Multidisciplinary designer, Paul Cocksedge was up next.
+He gave us a whistle-stop tour of some of the striking work his design studio has done, with the cherry on top being a project to transform a Cape Town River Garden with a gorgeous pedestrian bridge!
 The city will benefit from Paul’s addition to our ‘Do Tank’.

 After tea-time, and before the final two speakers took to the stage, the winner of the Most Beautiful Object in South Africa competition, sponsored by Mercedes-Benz this year, was announced.
 The general public voted for Izandla Zethu’s Delicate Bracelet.
 The bracelet was made using corrugated iron, a material commonly used to build shelters in informal settlements.
 It symbolised the transformation of poverty into beauty through design.
 A worthy winner!